The Mexicans like their heroes the way they like their tacos – with cheese.

 Enter Zorro.
 Cue mask, cape and ludicrous pencil moustache

-What is it about Zorro that brings out the naffness in … well, everything?
+What is it about Zorro that seems to bring out the naffness in … well, everything?

 Dial forward to 1981 and there’s George Hamilton, in Zorro, The Gay Blade, all porcelain veneers and Ronseal tan.
 A more unlikely example of courageous masculinity it would be had to imagine.